csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The symbol _G_ is the letter G in calligraphic font; read it as “calligraphic G.” The relational-algebra operation _G_ signifies that aggregation is to be applied, and its subscript specifies the aggregate operation to be applied.
 The result of the expression above is a relation with a single attribute, containing a single row with a numerical value corresponding to the sum of the salaries of all instructors.

 There are cases where we must eliminate multiple occurrences of a value before computing an aggregate function.
-If we do want to eliminate duplicates, we use the same function names as before, with the addition of the hyphenated string “**distinct**” appended to the end of the function name (for example, **count- distinct**).
+If we do want to eliminate duplicates, we use the same function names as before, with the addition of the hyphenated string “**distinct**” appended to the end of the function name (for example, **countdistinct**).
 An example arises in the query “Find the total number of instructors who teach a course in the Spring 2010 semester.”
 In this case, an instructor counts only once, regardless of the number of course sections that the instructor teaches.
 The required information is contained in the relation _teaches_, and we write this query as follows:

 _G_**count**−**distinct**(_ID_)(_semester_\=“Spring”∧_year_ \=2010(_teaches_))